 Their tasting flights are made up of 5 or 6 of their consistently good wines from their wonderfully diverse selection of varietals and blends.
 They offer everything from Chardonnay and Cab Sav to dessert wines and port so there’s something for everyone.

-Some we’ve already mentioned which are within the Hollywood District such as the Purple Cafe & Wine Bar, The Hollywood Tavern and The Commons.
+Some we’ve already mentioned are within the Hollywood District such as the Purple Cafe & Wine Bar, The Hollywood Tavern and The Commons.

 Another choice within the area is Village Wines and then some others outside of the Hollywood District are the Twisted Cuban Cafe & Bar and the Tandem Dinner & Wine Bar.